viur-framework/viur-core/docs/doc_start/05_intro.rst

 This manual is intended to be the official documentation and reference manual for ViUR, and should be a place to start with.
 But don't be afraid to talk to us and our community if you have questions or encounter problems.

-For individual questions or help, please visit our community landing page on `viur.dev/community`_.
-There you can find links to our Twitter account, IRC-channel or the Google Community page.
-We also refer to the `ViUR server wiki <https://github.com/viur-framework/server/wiki>`_ located at `GitHub <https://github.com/viur-framework>`_ for problem-oriented help.

-Bugs or feature requests can be submitted to the different ViUR components and their maintainers.
-Links and contacts can be found on `viur.dev/development`_.
+Bugs or feature requests can be submitted to the different ViUR components and their maintainers on `GitHub <https://github.com/viur-framework>`_.

 .. _viur.dev/community: https://www.viur.dev/community
 .. _viur.dev/development: https://www.viur.dev/development